MyrTheMoth/Guard-Bot-Plugins/README.md

 The important variables and settings are commented in the code, here's the most important parts:

-- `active`: A Boolean, if true, the bot will mute any user that posts too many messages too fast, can be turned off and on with a `/slowmode on|off` command.
+- `active`: A Boolean, if true, the bot will mute any user that posts too many messages too fast.
 - `mutingTime`: An Integer, time in seconds for spamming chat member to be muted for.
 - `postingInterval`: An Integer, time in seconds to be counted between each message for it to count as a penalty.
 - `maxMessages`: An Integer, number of messages that can be posted in succession within the postingInterval, user will be muted if they exceed it.
 - `mutedOptions`: A set of Booleans, the permissions given to a muted user.

+### Commands

+Slow Mode usage:
+- `/slowmode argument value`

+Slow Mode arguments:

+- `on` - Enables Slow Mode.
+- `off` - Disables Slow Mode.
+- `mute` - Changes the muting time, in seconds, cannot be lower than 300 seconds (5 minutes).
+- `interval` - Changes the interval time, in seconds, cannot be lower than 1 second.
+- `messages` - Changes the max messages allowed, cannot be lower than 5 messages.
+- `settings` - Shows the current settings for Slow Mode.

 ## Credits